-B2M LP is licensed by the Ontario Energy Board ("OEB") to own, operate and maintain 16 transmission facilities in the Province of Ontario.
-B2M LP's business activities consist of 17 the management of its transmission assets to meet reliability standards and satisfy 18 regulatory, environmental, and legal requirements.
-HOIP, the general partner of B2M 19 LP, is responsible for ensuring that the transmission assets owned by B2M LP are 20 operated and maintained in accordance with these requirements.
-HOIP will carry out 21 these functions through an operations services and management services agreement with 22 Hydro One Networks Inc. ("HONI"), a copy of which is included as Attachment 1 to 23
+NRLP is licensed by the Ontario Energy Board ("OEB") to own, operate and maintain transmission facilities in the Province of Ontario.
+NRLP's business activities consist of the management of its transmission assets to meet reliability standards and satisfy regulatory, environmental, and legal requirements.
+HOIP, the general partner of NRLP, is responsible for ensuring that the transmission assets owned by NRLP are operated and maintained in accordance with these requirements.
+HOIP will carry out these functions through a management and operations services agreement with HONI, a copy of which is